Wayuu people: Coerced labor

 From 1880 to 1936, local areas were able to continue to exploit Indigenous workers, as the Venezuelan government maintained most of their focus on the main cities.
 The oral tradition of the Wayuu people suggests that getting tricked into coerced labor happened frequently.
-Wayuu people increasingly sought to engage in the wage labor economy, and were offered free transportation to other settlements for wage labor, only to be brought to settlements for unpaid work.
+Wayuu people increasingly sought to engage in the wage labor economy, and were offered free transportation to other settlements for wage labor, only to be taken to settlements for unpaid work.
 There are also indications in which local Venezuelan officials ordered villages of the Wayuu to be raided, where the people would be captured.
 Afro-descendants were brought in from countries like Cuba, for many land owners felt as though they needed more workers, and there was not a huge supply in Wayuu captives.
 With the hacienda system still continuing to be an issue, and with Venezuela's land being mainly farmland, captives were usually sent to work agriculture.

 Resistance varied regionally based on the amount of control the land owners had on their workers.
 This resistance was caused by the unification of aspirations of Wayuu and Afro-Venezuelan workers.
 Forms of resistance came in the shape of fleeing, petitioning to local governments, or asking foreign countries for help, Columbia being a huge example.
 When fleeing, many Wayuu people did not know the geography, which in most cases resulted in the escapees being lost.
 At that point, they would either die from disease or hunger, or be re-captured by their land owners.
-When making a collective petition, this saw success in some areas, however in most cases only individual Wayuu people were freed, with the rest of the Afro-Venezuelans and other Wayuu's remained captured.
-This control slowly dissipated overtime, especially after the death of ruler Juan Vicente Gómez (1908–1935).
+Collective petitions saw success in some areas, even though in most cases only individual Wayuu people were freed, with the rest of the Afro-Venezuelans and other Wayuu's remaining captured.
+This control slowly dissipated over time, especially after the death of ruler Juan Vicente Gómez (1908–1935).